yzdxs/learn-anything/readme.md

 # Future 🚀

-We plan to ease the contributing process as much as possible so there is no friction in proposing to add changes and integrating them into the mind maps.
+We [plan to ease the contributing process](https://ducksource.github.io/internet/tech/2017/05/15/human-curated-backend.html) as much as possible so there is no friction in proposing to add changes and integrating them into the mind maps.

-The focus of the search engine is to search through an open index of knowledge that all can see and explore and contribute to.
+The focus of the search engine is to search through an [open index of knowledge that all can see and explore and contribute to](https://github.com/nikitavoloboev/knowledge-map/wiki/Future-of-Knowledge).
 It should categorise knowledge in a way that allows linear progression of learning each of the topics.
-There should be no black box nature where everything is hidden behind a search bar, if you want to explore, [you can](https://my.mindnode.com/KdeMPbxs8KPixsa5YUq5cphqJnQg81vpHaXcDX2i#-48.5,-680.3,0).
+There should be no black box where everything is hidden behind a search bar, if you want to explore, [you can](https://my.mindnode.com/KdeMPbxs8KPixsa5YUq5cphqJnQg81vpHaXcDX2i#-48.5,-680.3,0).

 The end goal is to make an interactive mind map of all of world's knowledge that all can explore.